Overview

 Take Action

-Beekeepers should be alert for northern giant hornet as they would likely be the first to notice signs of northern giant hornet if it were to be introduced in New York State.
-The best way to help experts identify a specimen is to take a photo or collect a dead specimen of the pest to help experts identify the insect.
-Only do this if it is safe.
+Beekeepers should remain alert of northern giant hornet as they would likely be the first to notice signs if it were to be introduced in New York due to its predatory nature towards honey bees.
+If found, the best way to help experts identify a specimen is to take a photo or collect a dead insect in a crush-proof container (only do this if it is safe), then place it in the freezer overnight and complete the public reporting form below.